nattang/SuiteSparse/CHOLMOD/Demo/README.txt

 directory (SuiteSparse/CHOLMOD).

-To run the demos on the GPU, you must first download the ND/ND6k matrix from the SuiteSparse Matrix Collection, hosted at https://sparse.tamu.edu
+To run the demos on the GPU, you must first download the ND/ND6k matrix from the SuiteSparse Matrix Collection, hosted at https://sparse.tamu.edu (outdated, go to https://suitesparse-collection-website.herokuapp.com/)

 Unpack the nd6k.mtx to your home directory.
 Then do "./gpu.sh" in this directory.
 If you want to put the nd6k.mtx file somewhere else, then simply edit the gpu.sh file.

+## Instructions for passing in custom input matrices and right hand sides on the GPU
+1. Edit cholmod_gpu.sh with file locations for the matrices
+2. ./cholmod_gpu.sh